Itabashi: History

 The name of the ward means "plank bridge" and derives from the wooden span over the Shakujii River that dates from the Heian period.
 Such a bridge was remarkable at the time, and the name has lasted since.
 The current bridge in that location is made of ferroconcrete.
 In the Edo period, the Nakasendō crossed the nearby Shimo Itabashi, and the name came to apply to that area as well.
 Itabashi was one of the Four Edo Post Towns, and travellers first lodged there after leaving the shogunal capital.
 Kaga Domain had a mansion there.
 The shogunate maintained the Itabashi execution grounds at Itabashi.

 On October 1, 1932, nine towns and villages of Kita-Toshima District were merged and became part of Tokyo City as Itabashi Ward.
 It became a special ward May 3, 1947.
 On August 1 of that year, the localities of Nerima, Kami-Nerima, Naka-Arai, Shakujii and Ōizumi were split off from Itabashi to create Nerima Ward.

+Demographics

+Per Japanese census data, the population growth has remained stable since 1970.